You have no items in your cart. Want to get some nice things?Go shopping

 “Like lost children we live our unfinished adventures.”
 Guy Debord

-I think it was Rachel who told me there were some interesting slate to be found on the west coast of Scotland, just south of Oban.
+I think it was Rachel who told me there was some interesting slate to be found on the west coast of Scotland, just south of Oban.
 I am familiar with most types of slate found in the UK but have not come across Easdale slate before, and have never visited the Slate Islands.
 So, early last summer I took a trip up north, in search of slate.

 Actually, I think it was Tilly, not Rachel.